jessepav/lacygoill-wiki-backup/vim/vimL.md

 the list, you should make a copy.

-The only  case where  maybe it's  useless to make  a copy  is if  your condition inspects the previous items, but `filter()` doesn't alter them.
+The only  case where  maybe it's  useless to make  a copy  is if  your condition inspects the previous items, while `filter()` doesn't alter them.

 If  you wonder  how `filter()`  could alter  the previous  items, remember  that `insert()` can insert an item at any position in a list.

-And if you  wonder why `filter()` *necessarily* alters the  next items, remember that  its purpose  is to  remove items;  and when  it does  remove one  item, it necessarily alters  the next ones,  because their  indexes are not  updated like we've just seen before.
+And if you  wonder why `filter()` *necessarily* alters the  next items, remember that  its purpose  is to  remove items;  and when  it does  remove one  item, it necessarily alters the next ones, because their indexes are not updated as we've just seen before.

 ##
 ##